centreon/centreon-documentation/fr/monitoring/monitoring-servers/advanced-configuration.md

   - Maximum files size (in bytes)
     A value different from zero will cause the creation of a new numbered log file as soon as the maximum size is reached.
-Recommanded value is `0`.
+Recommended value is `0`.

   - core
     Log level for `core` log messages, the main logs of centreon-broker.